rutvi-sutaria/repo/final_project.md

 ## Identifying the audience and conducting interviews

 I identified people who dring coffee daily as my target audience.
 Since a lot of people fall into this category, it was easy to get interviews.
 I interviewed people from my dorm and at Heinz college.

+The interviews were aimed to determine the following:
+1. The target audience and what they are interested in knowing.
+2. The most and the least effective (or informative) sections in the story.
+3. Any additional details that should be included in the narrative.

 Below are the questions for the interview and the responses I received: